anonymous3141/anonymous3141.github.io/_posts/2021-07-15-Revamping-blog.md

 ---
-excerpt: A brief description of your post
+excerpt: A notice on the blog revamp
 ---
 {% include head.html %}